ejctchn/cse310/module05-unity/README.md

 # Useful Websites

 * [YouTube - How to Make Snake in Unity](https://www.youtube.com/watch?v=U8gUnpeaMbQ) -  I used some ideas shown in this video.
-* [PAUSE MENU in Unity](https://www.youtube.com/watch?v=JivuXdrIHK0) - As well as this one to understand Pause Menu Functionality
+* [YouTube - PAUSE MENU in Unity](https://www.youtube.com/watch?v=JivuXdrIHK0) - As well as this one to understand Pause Menu Functionality
 * [RedGate - Save Game](https://www.red-gate.com/simple-talk/development/dotnet-development/saving-game-data-with-unity/)

 # Future Work